Everything You Need To Know About Tribe Management

-I keep hearing about bazinga!
+I keep hearing about Tribe Home (formerly bazinga!).
 What is it?

-Tribe Home (formerly known as bazinga!) is the tool used by Tribe to manage and communicate with your council, owners and residents.
-Want to learn more about our bazinga!
-Community Platform?
-We got you covered.
+Tribe Home (formerly known as bazinga!) is the tool used by Tribe Management to manage and communicate with your council/board, owners and residents.

-Can I make an online payment on bazinga!?
+Can I make an online payments on Tribe Home?

 Yes! you can now make payments online through your Tribe Home Community Platform (formerly known as bazinga!).

 This feature has been built exclusively for our Tribe customers.
 We’re excited to be one of North America’s first Property Management companies to offer this new feature.

-To learn more about online payments, make sure to check our dedicated FAQs page.
+To learn more about online payments, make sure to continue reading through these FAQs.

-How do Tribe communities use bazinga!
-Community Platform?
+How do Tribe communities use the Tribe Home Community Platform?

 At Tribe, we use our Tribe Home Community Platform (formerly known as bazinga!) to manage our communities, share building notices, meeting minutes, special project updates and more.
 The platform is also where owners and residents can interact with each other, submit requests for help, report issues about their community and find commonly asked questions and answers.

-Our community loves the many features in the bazinga!
-Community Platform, here are a few of their favourites:
+Our community loves the many features in the Tribe Home Community Platform, here are a few of their favourites: